 - Appointments scheduled with the Starfish app in MyUW.
 You can make a 30-minute appointment with any of the Honors advisors, and appointments are available throughout the year.
 Appointments allow for discussions about the transition to college, academic or personal concerns, major exploration, reviews of degree progress, and four-year plans.
 Schedule an appointment with an Honors advisor or learn how to use Starfish.

 - Drop-in advising.
 Drop-ins are available at select times during the semester and are most useful for quick questions and conversations (up to 15 minutes).
 Common topics for drop-ins are questions about a specific course, enrollment trouble-shooting, and referrals to other campus resources.
-The drop-in advising schedule is posted on the L&S Honors online calendar, and students can join the virtual drop-ins waiting room through the L&S Honors Program service in Starfish.
+The drop-in advising schedule is posted on the L&S Honors online calendar.
 Students are met with on a first-come, first-served basis.